Modern slavery all around us, home secretary says

 The couple are said to have migrated from India and Tanzania in the 1960s.

-Two of the three rescued women had met the man arrested through a "shared political ideology" via a collective.'Not believed'
+Two of the three rescued women had met the man arrested through a "shared political ideology" via a collective.

 The case and the media attention around it had "raised awareness" of the issue, the home secretary said.

 But she said modern slavery was "all around us, hidden in plain sight... supplying shops and supermarkets, working in fields, factories or nail bars, trapped in brothels or cowering behind curtains in an ordinary street".